johnwcowan/r7rs-work/ProcessesCowan.md

 Specifies a port to be connected to the standard input/output/error of the child process.
 It is an error to associate an output port with the key `stdin` or an input port with the keys `stdout` and `stderr`.
-The values are interpreted as follows.
+The values are interpreted as follows (any other value is an error):

   * If the value is a file, socket, pipe, or other port that contains a file descriptor, that file descriptor is duplicated onto child port 0/1/2.